stanwood/Harlow/README.md

 ### Networking

-`StanwoodDebugger` works by default with `URLSessiosn.shared` and request are beeing logged for free.
+`Harlow` works by default with `URLSessiosn.shared` and request are beeing logged for free.
 You can also register a custom condiguration:

 ```swift
 let configuration = URLSessionConfiguration.waitsForConnectivity